camunda/camunda-docs-manual/content/user-guide/task-forms/index.md

 Embedded task forms are HTML and JavaScript forms which can be displayed directly inside the tasklist.
 We provide more information about the creation of embedded forms in our [Embedded Task Forms Reference]({{< relref "reference/embedded-forms/index.md" >}}).

-To add an embedded form to your application, simply create an HTML file and attach it to a [UserTask][user-tasks] or a [StartEvent][start-event] in your process model.
-Add a folder `src/main/webapp/forms` to your project folder and create a FORM_NAME.html file containing the relevant content for your form.
-The following example shows a simple form with two input fields:
+To add an embedded form to your application, simply create an HTML file and refer to it from a [UserTask][user-tasks] or a [StartEvent][start-event] in your process model.
+For example you can create a FORM_NAME.html file containing the relevant content for your form, e.g. a simple form with two input fields:

 ```html
 <form role="form" name="form">